deel-ai/deel_dataset_manager/CONTRIBUTING.md

 - Create a virtual environment and install the necessary dependencies for development:

   `make prepare-dev && source ddm_dev_env/bin/activate`.
-- You are ready to install the library:

-  `pip install -e .`

 Welcome to the team !